mariuschicinas/PoC/README.md

 # Rabbitmq cluster
 ### Usage:
-1. Vagrant file creates 3 hosts with names *rabbit1*, *rabbit2* and *rabbit3*.
+1. Vagrantfile creates 3 hosts with names *rabbit1*, *rabbit2* and *rabbit3*.
 Every host will contains one docker container.
 2. Ansible playbook:
-This time Ansible playbook installs *docker* from *Ansible galaxy*.
+This time Ansible playbook installs *docker* from **Ansible galaxy**.
 Installs rabbitmq from image *rabbitmq:3-management*.
 Waits for all services to be present and starts the cluster.
 3. Run from folder *rabbitmq*:
     `vagrant up`
 4. Remove the hosts with `vagrant destroy -f`

 > To expose the management port to the browser is added **forwarded_port** in Vagrantfile.
-The user and the password are Ansible variables in /group_vars/user.yml.
-The access is
-``http://localhost:15672``
+The user and the password are **Ansible variables** in ``/group_vars/user.yml``.
+The access is ``http://localhost:15672``

 ----